 - Maths

 - English

 - Science

-- Humanities & Social Science
+- Humanities and Social Science

 - Religion, Philosophy & Ethics

+- French

 - Health & Physical Education

-Alongside these, students are able to choose from a range of Discovery Courses.
+Alongside these, students are able to choose from a range of Elective Courses.
 These course choices are designed to allow students to personalise their experience while still meeting the curriculum requirements of the WA Curriculum.

-The choices for students come from the four disciplines that students must study up to Year 8.
+The choices for students come from the four disciplines that students must study until the end of Year 8.